 Some people don’t want to smoke or vape cannabis.
 Fortunately, it’s quite easy to eat cannabis.
 The primary difference between smoked cannabis and cannabis-infused edibles is the amount of time it takes to kick in.
+These can also come in the CBD edibles variety.
 Smoked or vaporized cannabis will hit you quicker but the effects peak and dissipate faster.
 Edibles take time to kick in, up to a couple hours, but the effects last much longer.

 The first-time consumer might be concerned about the potency of today’s strains.
 For good reason: some strains can push as high as 30% THC.
 However, like with all markets, there is a solution to people who are concerned about potency.
 If this is you, you might want to ask the budtender at the dispensary with a balanced CBD-THC ratio.

 By the same token, some people are concerned with the high from edibles being strong and long-lasting.
 If this is you, you might want to start with low-dose edibles.
 Edibles come in doses as low as 2.5mg of THC.
 The standard dose is 10mg but that can be a bit much for first-time users and people returning to cannabis after a long hiatus.
 Start with a small dose and gradually increase as necessary.
 If you are baking edibles yourself, consult a THC calculator in order to determine the best dosage for your needs.

 If you are a first-time user, be sure to let the budtender at your local dispensary know.
 They can help you find a product that will be best for you.
 From edibles to oils to flowers that you can pop into your dry herb vaporizer, there is something out there for anyone.
 Be sure to let the person who helps you know if you have vape mods so they can recommend compatible cartridges.